 Over time the FCP's recommended height above ground has been raised to 8 to 10 feet (2.5-3 m), preferably 10 feet.
 With experience we discovered a need to keep a 10 foot (3 m) diameter tunnel around the FCP free of trees, bushes, vegetation, or any dielectric material.
 This cannot always be provided, but do what you can.

 There is obviously a tradeoff between FCP height and the possible length of the aerial wire's vertical segment.
 Thus far, up to ten feet, the tradeoff has favored FCP height.

-The essential design consideration for the vertical wire is to make the upper end as high as possible.
 The location specifics will limit this to some maximum height.
 The bend height will lose a little height from the support height to support the bend far enough out for adequate spacing from an RF-absorbing tree trunk and branches.